 You can find the bulk of my writing here.

 A current client.
 They’re a business education company that serves visionary businesses and entrepreneurs.
-I wrote a few posts for the content team back in 2015 (and held down the blog as interim Blog Editor for a short stint) and am back doing content writing for them again.
+I wrote a few posts for the content team back in 2015 (and held down the blog as interim Blog Editor for a short stint) and am now writing long-form SEO-driven blog posts for them.

 The Center for Watershed Protection

 CWP is a small environmental nonprofit based out of Ellicott City, MD.
 They do great work protecting the Chesapeake Bay Watershed (and other national watershed areas as well), and they invited me to write for their blog.

 I’ve been a part of the Charlottesville startup scene off and on for a while now.
 During that time, I attended 2 different Startup Weekends.
 One of the local organizers asked me to write about my experience for their blog.

 As one of the earliest members of this writing group, my writing includes a post [no longer online since the writing group is no more] and a chapter for this book.

 I was chosen as one of the first Leadership Team members for the Energy Action Coalition’s We Are Power Shift movement.
 During my time on the team, I wrote a few posts for the blog.